mohammedhamdhan/tp/docs/DeveloperGuide.md

 - **Member Removal:**
   - If confirmed, the method iterates through the list of groups returned by `groupManager.getGroups()`.
   - Locates the specified group by comparing the group name.
-  - Uses the `removeFriend()` method to attempt to remove the specified member from the group.
+  - Uses the `removeFriend(String friendName)` method to attempt to remove the specified member from the group.
   - If successful, it sets the removed flag to true and breaks out of the loop.

 ### 3.1.6 SplitCommand Class